bxt/moodboardr/README.md

 This is an app to manage colors, color boards and patterns.
 It is build using [Remix](https://remix.run/docs) as a framework for making React do its thing and [Prisma](https://www.prisma.io/docs/reference) for managing an SqLite database.

+**Heads up:** I'm using this app to learn about Remix, so don't expect any production quality code here.

 ## Development

 From your terminal: